Lukas570/Linux-Kernelupdate/README.md

 Now find your previously downloaded file NVIDIA....run and perform a chmod +x on it.
 Execute it afterwards with "sudo ./NVIDIA....run

-If everything worked just reboot after the installation and everything works as before.
+If everything worked just reboot after the installation and everything should work as before.

+In case the NVIDIA-Driver cant compile and interrupts with error messages remember the missing packages and boot in runlevel 2 it works just the same as with 3 just replace the 3 with a 2 after "... quiet 2" as a boot parameter!

 # Further information